andr-ew/ndls/README.md

 - except for old, vol, q, bnd, global params detune across voices
 - everything except rate & play can be mapped to any arc encoder
 - rate & play is fixed to the grid, regardless of scope. dir is linked to rate scope
-- type is under cut alt, fade is under len alt
+- type is under cut alt ?
 - text-based or params config ?
     - i'm leaning params system for config now bc there's a natural coupling of scoping/mapping & save state. so under the hood all three scopes would be available at once w/ the interfaces basically hidden/shown based on the configuration params
     - so we'll do a `meta_param` type that creates the params for all scopes at load & hides the params of inactive scopes. the `meta_param` also hooks up to the `meta_pattern`s.